Close

 What is Section 54F?

-Section 54F of the Income Tax Act 1961 provides an exemption from long-term capital gains tax on selling any capital asset other than a residential property.
+Section 54F of the Income Tax Act 1961 helps you save tax on the profit (capital gain) made from selling an asset like land, gold, or shares, basically anything other than a residential house.
 This means that if you sell a long-term capital asset like shares, stocks, bonds, gold, etc., and reinvest the sale proceeds in a new residential property within a specified timeframe, you can claim an exemption on the capital gains arising from the sale.

 What is “Net Consideration” Under Section 54F?